blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

 - Create a docker secret containing the encryption password for Alert.

     ```docker secret create <STACK_NAME>_ALERT_ENCRYPTION_PASSWORD <FILE_CONTAINING_PASSWORD>```
+    - Replace <STACK_NAME> with the name of the stack to be used in the deployment.
+    - Replace <FILE_CONTAINING_PASSWORD> with the path to the file containing the password text.

 - Make sure the alert service is uncommented from the docker-compose.local-overrides.yml file.
 - Uncomment the following from the docker-compose.local-overrides.yml file alert service section.
     ```